PedroZappa/TalkSee-streamlit/README.md

 - Improved error handling and user feedback.

+- Support for uploading files from outside the app directory.

 - Integration with cloud storage services for seamless file upload and storage.

 - `Generate an image` with the transcribed text as a prompt.